cose-wg/cose-spec/Issues.md

 1. Should kid be a binary rather than a text value?

 5. Dealing with COSE keys.
-Sub items are: 1) define a new tag for this when used in structures.
+Sub items are: 1) define a new tag for this when used in structures  (use 'epk', 'jwk', 'jku').
 2) IANA registrations of mime media types.

 1. Presence requirements:  Need to do a general review of what fields MUST and SHOULD be present in different messages.

+1. Deprecate the usage of some headers:  'typ'